Net Worth

 Net Worth History

-When we first started researching Chris Jones’ net worth in 2020, he was estimated to be worth $3 million.
-That figure was evaluated after Jones completed his rookie contract, earning $6.2 million over four years.
+When we first started researching Chris Jones’ net worth in 2020, he was estimated at $3 million.
+That figure was evaluated after Jones completed his rookie contract, which paid him $6.2 million over four years.
 Since then, he’s come a long way, signing three additional contracts with the Chiefs, with a combined value of almost $260 million.

 From 2020 to 2022, Jones earned $61.3 million from salary and bonuses, dramatically transforming his net worth.
 This was followed by an additional $22.7 million in 2023.
 As of 2024, we estimate that Chris Jones is worth approximately $35 Million.

-Current estimates of his net worth don’t consider his most recent $159 million extension with Kansas, which commenced in 2024.
-If everything proceeds according to plan, his wealth could increase by 200-250% by 2028.
+Current estimates of his net worth don’t account for his most recent $159 million extension with Kansas, which began in 2024.
+If everything proceeds as planned, his wealth could increase by 200-250% by 2028.

 NFL Salary